|

 may be contracted out by the governmental agency, if it maintains overall control and

 supervision of the system.
-However, the activities listed [[ and in Italic type, above ]] in paragraph (1) of, and
+However, the activities listed [[ and in bold type, above ]] in paragraph (1) of, and

 contracted out to the manufacturer or supplier of the automated enforcement system.